corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ## `std::collections::BTreeMap`

-"Hold on, *another* collection?" you might ask.
+"Hold on, what's wrong with BTreeMap?" you might ask.

 I would like to preface this section by saying that I don't think too strongly about `BTreeMap`.
 It's certainly the most controversial point on this list, but I **did** want to mention, that there are probably better alternatives in the wider Rust ecosystem if `HashMap` is not enough.